What is Data Transformation?

 Definition

-Data Transformation is the practice of enhancing data to improve its ability to address relevant business questions, including cleansing, filtering, attributing and structuring to define, construct and dimensionalize topically, semantically and consistently for effective querying.
-Data Transformation is part of a broader set of activities referred to as ETL: Extract, Transform and Load, which is the process of making source data available, accurate and relevant for insights creation, including for user access and reporting and analysis.
+Data Transformation is the practice of enhancing data to improve its ability to address relevant business questions, including cleansing, filtering, attributing, and structuring to define, construct, and dimensionalize topically, semantically, and consistently for effective querying.
+Data Transformation is part of a broader set of activities referred to as ETL: Extract, Transform, and Load, which is the process of making source data available, accurate, and relevant for insights creation, including for user access, reporting, and analysis.

 Purpose